cap-js-community/websocket/README.md

 ### Event Contexts

 It is possible to broadcast events to a subset of clients.
-By entering or existing contexts, the server can be instructed to determined based on the event data, to which subset of clients the event shall be emitted.
+By entering or exiting contexts, the server can be instructed to determined based on the event data, to which subset of clients the event shall be emitted.
 To specify which data parts of the event are leveraged for setting up the context, the annotation `@websocket.context` or `@ws.context` is available on event data element level (alternatives include `@websocket.broadcast.context` or `@ws.broadcast.context`):